dzianis-dashkevich/cv/readme.md

 ##### Staff Software Engineer (Nov 2022 - March 2025, Los Angeles/New York)

 ###### Highlights
-- Planned and led development of Web/Smart TV SDK, written in TypeScript, enabling customers to implement media playback across traditional browsers and Smart TVs (Tizen and WebOS).
+- Planned and led the development of Web/Smart TV SDK, written in TypeScript, enabling customers to implement media playback across traditional browsers and Smart TVs (Tizen and WebOS).
-- Improved on Brightcove Player in key time-to-first-frame metric by an average of 25%
+- Improved Brightcove Player time-to-first-frame metric by an average of 25%.
-- Acted as the go-to engineer for live debugging sessions and ad-hoc meetings with enterprise clients.
+- Proactively led live debugging sessions and ad-hoc technical meetings with enterprise clients, diagnosing complex issues in real time and driving rapid resolutions.
 - Delivered fixes for critical playback issues in a web media player powering over 4 billion streams per month that improved stream stability and preserved revenue for major B2B partners.
+- Delivered Google IMA DAI (SSAI) integration within the web player, fulfilling the requirement that was a deal-breaker for several enterprise clients, and directly enabling the closure of multiple high-value contracts.
-- Managed Player releases with a canary deployment strategy: A/B testing using in-house analytics piped into Graphite/Grafana database to detect anomalies only present in production traffic
+- Managed Player releases with a canary deployment strategy: A/B testing using in-house analytics piped into the Graphite/Grafana database to detect anomalies only present in production traffic.
 - Proposed and authored a formal [RFC](https://github.com/videojs/rfcs/blob/main/proposals/0003-vhs-next.md) for the new playback engine in video.js.
 - Actively contributed to the video.js open-source ecosystem [improving core playback features](https://github.com/videojs/http-streaming/pulls?q=is%3Apr+author%3Adzianis-dashkevich+is%3Aclosed+sort%3Acreated-asc) used on over 750,000 websites, starred by 38,000 developers on GitHub.
-- Overhauled CI/CD (TeamCity) pipelines to reduce duplication and increase reliability
+- Refactored CI/CD pipeline templates in TeamCity to reduce duplication and increase reliability, simplifying the new project setup process and enabling faster, more efficient project launches.
-- Built an automated PR aggregation tool across 100+ internal/open-source repos, reducing code review delays by half.
+- Developed an automated PR tracking tool aggregating activity across 120+ internal and open-source repositories, prioritizing team-authored contributions and halving code review delays through status labeling and triage.
 - Founded and led an internal Web Player Discussion Club, fostering a culture of continuous learning and cross-team knowledge sharing around video tech, playback performance, and web media standards.

 ###### Environment
 - Team Size: Dev: 8+, QA: 3
-- Key languages, frameworks and tools I used extensively during my work on this project:
+- Key languages, frameworks, and tools I was using extensively during my work on this project:
-    - javascript/typescript, nodejs
+    - javascript/typescript, node.js
     - express.js, video.js, dash.js, hls.js, shaka-player
-    - nx, typedoc, grunt, rollup, vite, babel, aslant, jest, vitest, webdriver.io
+    - nx, typedoc, grunt, rollup, vite, babel, eslint, jest, vitest, webdriver.io
-    - ffmpeg, ffprobe, gpac mp4box, bento4, TSDuck
+    - ffmpeg, ffprobe, gpac mp4box, bento4, tsduck
-    - gitHub-actions, teamcity, jenkins, aws, grafana, docker, browserstack
+    - github-actions, teamcity, jenkins, aws, grafana, docker, browserstack
     - plantuml, lucid

 #### EPAM - epam.com (Sep 2017 - Nov 2022)